wandyezj/wandyezj.github.io/writing/low-cost-living.md

     - 800-1000/month ~= 7600-12000/year depending on where you live and if you have a roommate.
 - Phone
     - 500-1152 hinging on how good of a relationship you have with your parents
+    - Home Internet: upper bound $500 + $99 a month for starlink
 - Transportation
     - Walk, Bike, Bus
     - 0, 100, 1716